varfish-org/varfish-annotator/README.md

 ### Structural Variants / Copy Number Variants

+**Supported Callers and Caller Annotation**

+The following variant callers are explicitely supported.

+- Delly 2 (SVs)
+- Dragen CNV caller
+- Dragen SV caller
+- Manta
+- GATK gCNV
+- XHMM (deprecated)

+In the other cases, VarFish annotator will fall back to a "generic" import where only the per-sample fields `GT`, `FT`, and `GQ` are interpreted.
+Your caller should also write out `INFO/END`, `INFO/SVTYPE`, and `INFO/SVLEN` as defined by VCF4.2

+VarFish Annotator will look at the field `INFO/SVMETHOD` to annotate calls with the caller where the call originated from.
-Note that if the `INFO/SVMETHOD` field is missing then you should define `--default-sv-method` as you would otherwise get a problem downstream.
+If this field is empty then you should define `--default-sv-method` so you get appropriately labeled output.
 If you have any problem with your data then please tell us by opening a GitHub issue.

+**Interpretation of top-level and INFO VCF fields**

 The following fields are considered: